GoodbyeKittyy/Excel-VBA-Web-Scraper-For-Cagematch-Website/README.md

 This project is a fully functional Excel Macro-Enabled workbook that scrapes match data from [CageMatch](https://www.cagematch.net), an online professional wrestling database.

 > 🚀 **New Python version available!** If you've starred this project, you may want to check out the [improved Python rewrite](https://github.com/GoodbyeKittyy/Python-Web-Scraper-For-Cagematch-Website) — it features a full GUI, multi-promotion scraping, WON/Meltzer star support, stealth browser automation, and Excel export with richer formatting.
-The original Excel VBA version is still here and fully functional.
+This original Excel VBA version

 ---

 ## Background

 I'm a big professional wrestling fan and built this tool because every wrestling match database — including CageMatch — lacks a sort function.
 You have to click through dozens of individual links just to find the highest-rated matches.
-As of 2024, that still hasn't changed, so I built this to do it automatically.
+As of 2026, that still hasn't changed, so I built this to do it automatically.

 ---